P1ker1/Arma-3-Projects/README.md

 # Arma-3-Projects
-Most of the content (either full or simlified) I've created for Arma 3.
+Most of the content (either full or simplified) I've created for Arma 3.
 Mainly configs

 I've created most of these files during 2019 for our Arma 3 community.